Khronophobia/PJSekai-Overlay-English-Guide/README.md

 ![](images/inputtalent.png)
 5. This screen tells you whether to enable the AP indicator.
 Type Y for yes and N for no\
 ![](images/apindicator.png)
 6. Once it closes, go to your AviUtl directory.
 There should be a new folder named `scripts` there.
-For some reason, this is in the wrong spot.
-Move it to the plugins folder
+For some reason, it's in the wrong spot.
+Move the folder inside `plugins`